evilbryan590/evilbryan590.github.io/README.md

 # Portfolio

 Hi, I'm Bryan.
 I graduated with bachelors of science in computer science in the spring of 2021.
 I currently have no previous work experience.

 ## Programming Languages

+OOP:
-- Java, C++, C#
+- Java, C++
+Web Dev:
 - HTML5, CSS, MYSQL
+Scripting:
 - SQL

 ## Skills